 By Suraj Chaudhary The LID Challenge Dear Reader, The short version: A 30-day challenge to stop learning, watching, and listening to information (even the ones that seem useful) The long version with more details: I have a problem (actually more than one).
 Even though, over the years, I’ve been able to reduce my time spent scrolling on social media, I’ve realized that there are other, bigger problems.
 Problem 1: Uncertainty As some of you may know, I’m an international student currently...

-11 days ago • 3 min read
+about 1 month ago • 3 min read

 By Suraj Chaudhary The Dip Dear Reader, There is a pattern that’s prevalent in everyone’s life.
 Here is how it goes: You find something interesting (a career/job/hobby/goal/project) You start working towards it and see some progress It becomes hard You try some more It gets harder You give up and move on to something else This point where you give up is called “The Dip.”
 The Dip is what keeps a category from getting overly saturated.
 It is what differentiates the mediocre from the experts....